Urobotos/Sandworm/README.md

 version: ~/Sandworm/version.txt
 ```
 With each update, the entire Sandworm repository will be downloaded to `~/Sandworm`, and the install.sh script will automatically copy updated configuration files from the config/ directory to your printer's configuration folder `~/printer_data/config/`.
-> 🔒 Before applying the update, the script will create a full backup of your existing configuration in `~/Sandworm/Backup/`, <br>
+> 📦 Before each update, a backup of your current configuration is automatically saved in `~/Sandworm/Backup/`, <br>
-> so you can safely revert if needed.
+> so you can restore your custom macros or settings if needed.

 <br>